gorenje/millieons.org/t/virtual_jewellery_store.md

 Also with Covid, the acceptance for online immersion is growing.
 The general acceptance and willingness to use 3D virtual rooms is expanding.

-[Hubs](https://hubs.mozilla.com) from Mozilla is a fabulous product: its super easy to use, its [open source](https://github.com/mozilla/hubs) and you can host your [own](https://hubs.mozilla.com/cloud).
+Mozilla Hubs is a fabulous product: its super easy to use, its [open source](https://github.com/mozilla/hubs) and you can host your [own](https://hubs.mozilla.com/cloud).
 Its aim is to provide a virtual 3D chat room for easily presenting digital artefacts (videos, PDFs, 3D models, images etc) and allowing for discussion.

 To build a chat room, you first design the room in [Spoke](https://hubs.mozilla.com/spoke).
 You publish that room and from there, you can create a Hubs chat room based on the Spoke room.
 So you can create multiple chat rooms from the one Spoke room.
 Chat rooms remain open as long as you have the link, so chat rooms don't disappear after X weeks/months.